Snoring Remedies: Ratings of Sources

 Our AssessmentCBS News reports on a Wilford Hall Medical Center study that tests three snoring remedies -- a nasal strip, a throat spray and a pillow -- each on more than three dozen chronic snorers -- none work.
 A longtime snorer profiled by CBS News consults study doctor Peter Michaelson and learns she has sleep apnea, which a custom-fitted mouthpiece resolves.

 by Chip Brantley

-Our AssessmentIn this amusing article, Chip Brantley describes his experience with a variety of stop-snoring products, rating them for ease of use, restfulness when waking, and his wife's irritation level.
-He gets the best results from a tennis ball taped to the back of his t-shirt, and gives the runner-up spot (facetiously) to the $45 Anti-Snor Therapeutic Ring.
+Our AssessmentIn this amusing article, Chip Brantley describes his experience with a variety of stop-snoring products, rating them for ease of use, restfulness when waking and his wife's irritation level.
+He gets the best results from a tennis ball safety-pinned to the back of his t-shirt, and gives the runner-up spot (facetiously) to the $45 Anti-Snor Therapeutic Ring.
 He calls Breathe Right Nasal Strips an "expensive habit," and says he snored every night while wearing them.
-The Pureline Scoreclipse nasal clip is disqualified from competition because "it hurt to wear" and "felt invasive."

 by Contributors to Amazon.com

 Our AssessmentSome of the snoring remedies sold here have collected more than 100 user reviews -- although snoring has so many causes, what works for one person might not work for another.
 Breathe Right Nasal Strips and the Therapeutica Sleeping Pillow earn the best ratings, averaging 4 stars in more than 150 reviews.